sammuelyee/docs/_cartodb-platform/import-api.md

 #### Params

 - **auth_token**
-  The target CartoDB account API key.
+  The targeted CartoDB account API key.

 - **url**
   The **public** URL address where the file to be imported is located.

 - **interval**
   The number of seconds for the synchronisation period.
 CartoDB supports the following values: 0 (never synched), *3600* (sync each hour), *86400* (sync each day), *604800* (sync each week) or *2592000* (sync each month).

-#### Example

-<div class="code-title code-request with-result">REQUEST</div>
-{% highlight bash %}
-curl -v -H "Content-Type: application/json" -d '{"url":"https://dl.dropboxusercontent.com/u/6234091/prism_tour.csv", "interval":"3600"}' "https://documentation.cartodb.com/api/v1/synchronizations/?api_key=3102343c42da0f1ffe6014594acea8b1c4e7fd64"
-{% endhighlight %}

 #### Response